-Outside areas and boundaries Visually inspected.
-The subjects benefit from areas of communal grounds.
-Site boundaries are mixed.
+Outside areas and boundaries Visually inspected. outside areas and boundaries The subjects benefit from private garden ground to the rear as well as off street parking at the side.
+Site boundaries are predominately defined by timber fencing.
 Ceilings Visually inspected from floor level.
 Ceilings are plasterboard lined.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-Internal walls are plasterboard lined.
+Internal walls are plastered masonry and plasterboard lined.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
 Flooring is of suspended timber construction with fitted floor coverings throughout.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
+Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
+Internal joinery and kitchen fittings Chimney breasts and fireplaces Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
 Internal doors, skirtings etc are of timber construction.
+The kitchen contains a range of wall and base mounted storage Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Internal doors, skirtings etc are of timber construction.
 The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
-Chimney breasts and fireplaces Visually inspected.
-No testing of the flues or fittings was carried out.
-Blocked/sealed and assumed adequately vented.
-Internal decorations Visually inspected.
-Internal decorative surfaces are mainly finished in painted.
+Built-in cupboards were looked into but no stored items were moved.
+Kitchen units were visually inspected excluding appliances.
+Internal doors, skirtings etc are of timber construction.
+The kitchen contains a range of wall and base mounted storage units with worktop surfaces.
+Visually inspected.